-- use seabird-scaring devices ("tori lines") when setting surface longlines; and - not set surface longlines between the hours of 0.5 hours before nautical dawn and 0.5 hours after nautical dusk 1 unless an approved line weighting configuration is in place.

-Fishers must also provide notice of departure on a fishing trip to the Ministry of Fisheries Observer Programme at least five days prior to sailing.
+- use seabird-scaring devices ("tori lines") when setting surface longlines; - not set surface longlines between the hours of 0.5 hours before nautical dawn and 0.5 hours after nautical dusk.1 - provide notice of departure on a fishing trip to the Ministry of Fisheries observer programme at least five days prior to sailing.
 This provision is to aid in placing observers on surface longline vessels.